sst/sst/www/docs/start/nextjs.md

 ## 4. Deploy to prod

-Let's end with deploying our app to production.
+Let's deploy our app to production.

 <MultiPackagerCode>
 <TabItem value="npm">